Did you miss the registration renewal deadline?Read about reinstatement here.

-Guide for New RNs
+Guide for new RNs

 Welcome to Registered Nursing in Manitoba

-It’s together with you that we protect the public.
+It’s together with you that we protect and serve the public.
 While the College sets the standards with input from RNs, it’s through your day-to-day work that you demonstrate the standards and in so doing deliver safe, competent and ethical registered nursing services.

 What does the College do?